1arry1iu/archetype/README.md

 # Archetype (A-11)

-Welcome to Archetype (A), your ultimate archetype, construct, perspective, and process generator on LLMs.
+Welcome to Archetype (A), your ultimate archetype, construct, perspective, persona, and process generator on LLMs.

 ## Block (B-10.7) - formerly Module (M)